UBC-STAT/stat545.stat.ubc.ca/content/home/lo.md

 ### STAT 547M

+* Be the boss of non-numeric data, esp. character and factor
-* Writing and working with functions in R
+* Interactive pages, apps, and graphics with [Shiny](http://shiny.rstudio.com)
-* Generate reports from R scripts and [R Markdown](http://rmarkdown.rstudio.com)
-* Introduce test-driven development
-* Setup an analytical pipeline via `Make`
-* Creating interactive apps with a new dashboarding tool, [Dash](https://dashr.plot.ly)
+* Get data off the web and expose data, code, results on the web
-* Distribute code via an R package
+* Distribute data and code via an R package
+* Automate an analytical pipeline, e.g. via `Make`